What is the Community Trust of Mid & South Canterbury?

 Trustees are appointed by the Minister of Finance, or the Associate Minister of Finance, usually on the advice of local Members of Parliament.
 They are appointed to 4-year terms filling vacancies on the Community Trust that occur by rotation.

 The Community Trust usually donates between $1 million and $1.5 million per year.
-The level of the donation budget is dependent on the level of investment returns in the preceding year.
+The level of the grant budget is dependent on the level of investment returns in the preceding year.

-What types of groups can apply for donations?
+What types of groups can apply for grants?

 Not-for-profit community groups can apply for funding.
 They need to have rules, meetings, good decision-making processes and good financial management and reporting processes.
 Most of the organisations that apply are incorporated societies, incorporated trusts or registered charities, but not all.
 Some are affiliated to larger organisations that are registered as societies, trusts or charities.